Gould + Ratner

 • contract and partnership disputes

-Rich was selected as a Fellow of the Construction Lawyers Society of America , which noted that: "Rich Reizen's excellent reputation in the construction law arena throughout the country is a positive result of top-quality service.’”
+A Fellow of the Construction Lawyers Society of America, Rich is recognized nationally for his excellence in the field.
+As the organization noted, “Rich Reizen's excellent reputation in the construction law arena throughout the country is a positive result of top-quality service.”

 More